catherinedparnell/ecoconscious-tech-vsc/README.md

-# Welcome to Ecoconsious Tech's Vscode Extension
+# Welcome to Ecoconscious Tech's Vscode Extension

 A VSCode extension built to keep us developers mindful of our environmental impact.